AneeshMakkar1222/AneeshMakkar1222.github.io/Readme.md

 ## *FAQs*
 ---
 > 1. Why is Markdown better than a word processor?
+  Ans.
+There is no need for the editors to worry about
+>editing. the look and feel of websites can be modified
+>without affecting the content by
+> using Markdown.
 >
-> 2. Why is my resume not showing up?
+> 2. Why is my resume not showing up ?
 >
+>    Ans.
+After making changes to resume it takes around
+> 3 - 5 minutes  to see those changes.
+GitHub takes a
+> little time to make those changes.
+> Also make ensure that GitHub Pages site is coming
+> from the correct branch of GitHub.
+> This option is available in GitHub settings.